Jun 1, 2023

 (1) It builds community through the common meal (‘messe’ or Mass).

-(2) In communion, the consumption of the ‘bread and wine’, the present Christ (God is all in all) is materially integrated into the bodies of each of the communicants.
+(2) In communion, the consumption of the so-called ‘bread and wine,' materially integrates Christ into the body of each communicant.

-(3) But by the commutative topology peculiar to cosmic ontology, each communicant is simultaneously integrated into the body of Christ (so that God may be all in all).
+(3) But by ‘commutative topology,' each communicant is simultaneously integrated into the body of Christ (so that God may be all in all).